1: Look at Your Business from the 30,000 Foot View

 Within every niche and target market, there are missed opportunities.
 What products and services are you NOT providing that you could be providing?
 What is your business doing, but not doing well?

-One of the best things you could do in 2019 is survey your customers and ask them “what types of additional products and services would you like my business to sell or provide?”
+One of the best things you could do in 2022 is survey your customers and ask them “what types of additional products and services would you like my business to sell or provide?”
 Or, ask them “what are we not doing that we should be doing?”
-If you ask your customers, you will get some great ideas.
+If you ask your customers, you will learn some great ideas.

 All entrepreneurs should have an exit plan, so they can one day sell their business for a large profit.
 Start thinking of ways that you could replace yourself in your business.
 Work on systems and procedures.
 Create some short-term or long-term goals for your business, so you have something to look forward to.